marvinrabe/laravel-graphql-test/README.md

 $this->query('accounts', ['id']);
 ```

-When you pass the object name only you get the `GraphQLClient`:
+When you only pass the object name, you get the `GraphQLClient` instead of the Laravel `TestResponse`:

 ```php
 $this->query('accounts')->getGql();